yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-1-Assignments.md

 `3-5 hours`

 1. Read over the wiki page [[Command Line]].
-2. There's a fantastic guide to using the command line called [The Command Line Crash Course](http://cli.learncodethehardway.org/book/).
+2. Complete this walkthrough guide called [The Command Line Crash Course](http://cli.learncodethehardway.org/book/).

 Your assignment assignment is to work through this guide.
 Make sure to actually type in all the **Do This** parts, *and* do the **Do More** sections.
 We can't stress enough that proficiency in the command line is important, and this guide will really help you become proficient if you actively follow it (as opposed to just reading it).